kawogi/luanti-rs/luanti-server/world-transmission.md

   completion of this transaction
 - on receiving the confirmation that the transaction has been completed, each storage provider may chose to remove older versions that have been superseded
+- the engine may decide to get rid of stale data from its caches

 This approach ensures that there's always at least one coherent game state which can be loaded.